CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 ##More questions?
 Get in touch with us at [CodeEquality@gmail.org](mailto:CodeEquality@gmail.org) or find out more about why we do what we do at our [About section](http://codeequality.org#about)

+_Google and the Google logo are registered trademarks of Google Inc., used with permission._